LuiseFreese/mermaid/docs/GLOBAL-CHOICES-GUIDE.md

 ### Method 1: Select Existing Global Choices

-The application can browse and select from existing global choices in your Dataverse environment:
+The React application can browse and select from existing global choices in your Dataverse environment:

 #### Step 1: Access Global Choices Selection
-1. **Access the application** - Navigate to your deployed App Service URL or use the wizard interface
+1. **Open the React Wizard** - Navigate to your deployed Azure App Service URL (e.g., `https://your-app-name.azurewebsites.net`)
-2. **Navigate to Global Choices** - Use the Global Choices section in the interface
+2. **Navigate to Global Choices Step** - Use the Global Choices section in the wizard workflow
-3. **View available choices** - The system automatically fetches all global choices from your Dataverse environment
+3. **View available choices** - The system automatically fetches all global choices from your Dataverse environment using secure Azure Key Vault credentials

 #### Step 2: Browse Available Choices
-The interface shows:
+The React interface displays:
 - **Built-in choices** - Microsoft's standard global choices (e.g., status codes, priorities)
 - **Custom choices** - Organization-specific global choices already created
 - **Choice details** - Name, display name, and option count for each choice set
+- **Modern search and filtering** - Fluent UI components for easy navigation

 #### Step 3: Select Choices for Your Solution
-1. **Check/uncheck choices** - Select the global choices you want to include in your solution
+1. **Interactive checkboxes** - Select the global choices you want to include in your solution
-2. **Review selections** - Verify your selected choices before deployment
+2. **Real-time preview** - Review selections with live validation feedback
-3. **Deploy** - The selected choices will be automatically added to your solution
+3. **Continue wizard** - The selected choices will be automatically included in your solution deployment

 ### Method 2: Create New Global Choices from JSON